christianbarkowsky/contao-filename-sanitizer/README.md

-# Filename sanitizer extension for Contao Open Source CMS
+# Easy filename sanitizer extension for Contao Open Source CMS

-Sanitize filenames and folder via Contao file manager.
+To sanitize filenames and folders via the Contao file manager, we use the [ausi/slug-generator](https://github.com/ausi/slug-generator) slug generator library.

 ![](docs/preview.png)